This Fast-Casual Mexican Chain Wins Fans With Its Fresh, High-Quality Ingredients

 In a GQ article, the author details why Qdoba is the better option over Chipotle, stating, "My reasoning is best explained with an acronym I just invented called COPS, which stands for Cost, Options, Palate, and Safety."
 He goes on to argue that Qdoba is often cheaper across the menu, offers more variety of menu options (even breakfast), has some tastier options like the queso, and hasn't been threatened by the number of food-borne illness scares like Chipotle.

-Employees on Reddit explain what goes on in the back of the house.
+Employees on Reddit also explain what goes on in the back of the house.
 One user on the r/Qdoba subreddit that worked at the chain from 2017-2018 explained, "Beans and rice were cooked in house.
 Guac and pico were made fresh and I believe the corn salsa was brought in bagged."
 Another user on the same thread described how the meat is prepped, "The pork, chicken, and steak are all made fresh from raw meat.
 The pork especially is cooked in their own marinade and slow-roasted for hours, it's probably the highest quality meat on the menu.
 All other meat is steamed in bags."
-If you're ready to give Qdoba a try, check out the menu items ranked from worst to best by Mashed.
+Before you head out to Qdoba, check out our favorite menu items ranked from worst to best.

 Recommended